YoraiLevi/_Template-Starter-kit/scripts/data/README.md

-Reserved folder used for common scripts data.
+# Reserved folder used for common scripts data